Tom Hanks got sick in Australia, where coronavirus testing is a snap

 In late February, the guidelines were relaxed, but a patient still had to be hospitalized to be eligible for a test.
 Vice President Mike Pence announced March 3 that the CDC would lift those restrictions, granting tests if a physician ordered them, but doctors were asked to keep certain factors in mind before doing so.
 And laboratories are still reporting that the demand for testing is greater than the supply.

-In Australia, no shortages have been reported.
+In Australia, shortages have been rare, and contact tracing has been comprehensive.
 On Thursday, Annastacia Palaszczuk, the premier of Queensland, the state where Hanks is hospitalized, said there were 27 people confirmed to have the coronavirus there, and in every case, “we know the origin of where they have come from.”

 She did not say whether Hanks and Wilson had contracted the virus in Australia or brought it from the United States.